tensorflow/tensorboard/tensorboard/plugins/lite/README.md

   * Calculate the coverage of compatible ops.
   * List incompatible operations.
 Click on an operation to zoom in on the selected op.
+  * Select nodes and convert TensorFlow model into TF Lite.